 There are other memorable moments in The Goonies as well:

 Andy decides she wants to have a little make out session with Brand, so she calls for him to come to her.
 Brand, in the middle of taking a leak, sends Mikey to see what she wants.
-Mikey down a darken tunnel, Andy, mistaking him for Brand, gives him a nice, long kiss on the lips.
+Mikey walks down a darken tunnel and Andy, mistaking him for Brand, gives him a long, passionate kiss on the lips.
 Stef, who happens to be holding a lantern, witnesses the entire thing and starts to laugh.
 Mikey completely dazed by the experience stumbles his way out of the tunnel.
 Andy, still oblivious that she just made out with a preteen, asks Stef is Brand wears braces.
 Stef starts laughing and Andy chides her for it and adds that she thinks it cute.
 Later on, Brand and Andy kiss and she asks, "What happened to your braces?"

 The Fratellis capture Chunk and tell him to "spill everything."
 Chunk starts to confess all the horrible deeds that he has done throughout his short life, the most memorable being how he brought fake vomit into a movie theater, made some heaving sounds, and then threw it over the balcony and onto the audience below, which in turn caused the person it landed on to barf.
 Then the person sitting next to that person barfed and so on.